 CHUSAN originally served only the UK - Far East route until 1960, when she began calling at Australian & North American ports as well.

 At the time of the P&O-Orient merger, each line had under construction, the biggest, fastest and most luxurious liner ever built for a service other than the North Atlantic.
 Orient Line contributed the 42,000-ton Oriana in 1960.
-At 27.5 knots, she cut the travel time to Australia to 3 weeks.
+At 27.5 knots, she cut the travel time to Australia to three weeks.
 P&O designed the flagship, 45,000-ton Canberra of 1961, slightly larger and half-a-knot less speedy.

 ORIANA, the fastest liner ever built for the Australia service.